 What can I do with lots of cabbage?

-- We’ve also made stuffed cabbage casserole in our pressure cooker before.
+- We’ve also made Instant Pot cabbage casserole in our pressure cooker before.
+That one does have cooked rice in it to make it a heartier one pot meal.

 - Our Crockpot cabbage soup is out of this world delicious served with this easy dinner roll recipe.